zzzprojects/docs/entityframework-dynamicfilters.net/pages/documentations/filters/enable-all-filters.md

 ```

-Enabling a globally disabled filters will apply only to that DbContext and it will not affect any other DbContext instances.
+Enabling globally disabled filters will apply only to that DbContext and it will not affect any other DbContext instances.